edebonneuil/EPIDEMIUM-Season-3/README.md

 4 Put your files in this folder

-5 Create A Pull request

-6 Validate steps + Merge

-7 Check you project is visible from https://github.com/Epidemium/Season-3
+5 Check you project appear in Forks : https://github.com/Epidemium/EPIDEMIUM-Season-3

 Congrats !